Britain's FTSE rises as Reckitt rallies

 LONDON, Feb 15 (Reuters) - Britain’s top equity index rose on Monday, extending its recovery from the three-year lows it hit earlier this month, helped by a surge in Reckitt Benckiser .

-Consumer goods group Reckitt rose 6.8 percent, posting its biggest one-day rise since February 2009.
+Consumer goods group Reckitt rose 6.7 percent, and was set for its biggest one-day rise since February 2009.

 Reckitt posted stronger-than-expected full-year sales, helped by its focus on faster-growing consumer health products .